 Gifts to Make or Personalize

 You can put your creative and crafty skills to good use to personalize a gift, which will show your love and could become a treasured keepsake:

 - Stuff a copper box with a love note, book on romance, love coupons, pictures of the two of you, etc.

-- Knit a wool scarf.
+- Knit a wool scarf, socks, or sweater.